Near-Optimal Approximate Shortest Paths and Transshipment in Distributed and Streaming Models: Introduction

 \section{Introduction}

 Single-source shortest paths (SSSP) is a fundamental and well-studied problem in computer science.
 Thanks to sophisticated algorithms and data structures~\cite{FredmanT87,Thorup99,HansenKTZ15}, it has been known for a long time how to obtain (near-)optimal running time in the RAM model.
 This is not the case in non-centralized models of computation, which become more and more relevant in a big-data world.
-In fact, inherent bottlenecks~\cite{KarpR90} seem to block progress for \emph{exact} SSSP algorithms in these models.
-Thus, the focus has shifted towards efficient approximation schemes.
-For instance, in the Congest model of distributed computing, the state of the art is an algorithm that computes $ (1 + \epsilon) $-approximate SSSP in $ (\sqrt{n} + D) \cdot 2^{O (\sqrt{\log{n} / \log{(\epsilon^{-1} \sqrt{\log{n}})}})} $ rounds~\cite{HenzingerKN16}.
-Even for constant $\epsilon$, this exceeds a known lower bound of $ \Omega (\sqrt{n} / \log{n} + D) $ rounds~\cite{DasSarmaHKKNPPW12} by a super-polylogarithmic factor.
-As a consequence of the techniques developed in this paper, we make a qualitative algorithmic improvement in this model: we solve the problem in $ (\sqrt{n} + D) \epsilon^{-O(1)} \polylog n $ rounds.
-We thus narrow the gap between upper and lower bound significantly and additionally improve the dependence on $ \epsilon $.
+Despite progress for \emph{exact} SSSP algorithms~\cite{Spencer97,KleinS97,Cohen97,BrodalTZ98,ShiS99,CensorHillelKKLPS15,Gall16,Elkin17,GhaffariL18,ForsterN18}, there remain large gaps to the strongest known lower bounds.
+Close-to-optimal running times have so far only been achieved by efficient approximation schemes~\cite{Blelloch0ST16,Cohen00,MeyerS03,MillerPVX15,HenzingerKN16,ElkinN16}.
+For instance, in the CONGEST model of distributed computing, the state of the art is as follows: exact SSSP on weighted graphs can be computed in $ \widetilde O (\sqrt{nD}) $\footnote{Throughout this paper we use $\widetilde{O}(\cdot)$-notation to hide polylogarithmic factors in $n$.} or $\widetilde O(\sqrt{n}D^{1/4} + n^{3/5} + D)$ rounds~\cite{ForsterN18}, where $ D $ is the (hop) diameter of the graph, and $ (1 + \varepsilon) $-approximate SSSP can be computed in $ (\sqrt{n} + D) \cdot 2^{O (\sqrt{\log{n} \log{(\varepsilon^{-1} \log{n})}})}$ rounds~\cite{HenzingerKN16}.\footnote{Note that these running times refer to weighted graphs.
+In unweighted graphs, the SSSP problem can easily be solved in $ O(D) $ rounds by performing a BFS tree computation.} Even for constant $\varepsilon$, the latter exceeds the strongest known lower bound of $ \Omega (\sqrt{n / \log n} + D) $ rounds~\cite{Elkin06} by a super-polylogarithmic factor.
+The techniques developed in the present paper allow us to make a qualitative algorithmic improvement for $ (1 + \varepsilon) $-approximate SSSP in this model: we solve the problem in $ \widetilde O ( (\sqrt{n} + D) \cdot \varepsilon^{-2}) $ rounds.
+We thus narrow the gap between upper and lower bound significantly and additionally improve the dependence on $ \varepsilon $.
+Our new approach achieves its superior running time by leveraging techniques from continuous optimization.